GRIEF & LOSS: A COMPREHENSIVE TRAINING PROGRAM

 • Sudden deaths, violent deaths, and chronic illnesses

-• Loss of partner or child
+• Loss of a child

 • Children’s grief strategies